jessecambon/tidygeocoder/README.md

 ```

 Latitude and longitude columns are attached to our input
 dataset.
-Since we are using the US Census geocoder service, international locations and non-street addresses are not found.
+Since we are using the US Census geocoder service, international locations and addresses which are not at the street level (such as cities) are not found.

 | name                 | addr                                       | latitude |   longitude |